-This chair was established in 2008 through a generous gift from CFR Board member David M. Rubenstein, cofounder and managing director of the Carlyle Group.
+This chair was established in 2008 through a generous gift from CFR Board Chairman David M. Rubenstein.
 It supports a senior fellow committed to the study of the critical international challenges involving energy and the environment, such as climate change and energy security, and their significance to the broader foreign and energy policy debates.

 David M. Rubenstein

-David M. Rubenstein is cofounder and managing director of the Carlyle Group, one of the world's largest private equity firms, with offices in the United States, Europe, Asia, and Japan.
+David M. Rubenstein is cofounder and co-chairman of the Carlyle Group, one of the world's largest private equity firms, with offices in the United States, Europe, Asia, and Japan.
 Prior to cofounding Carlyle in 1987, Rubenstein practiced law in New York with the firm of Paul, Weiss, Rifkind, Wharton & Garrison, served as deputy assistant to the president for domestic policy under President Jimmy Carter, and practiced law in Washington, DC, with the firm of Shaw, Pittman, Potts & Trowbridge.
-A highly respected global business leader, Rubenstein joined CFR’s Board of Directors in 2005, becoming vice chair in 2012.
+A highly respected global business leader, Rubenstein joined CFR’s Board of Directors in 2005, becoming vice chair in 2012, and chairman in 2017.
 He also serves on many other distinguished nonprofit boards.

 David M. Rubenstein Senior Fellows in Energy and the Environment